greylocklabs/teapot/README.md

 1. [`status`](src/status) - HTTP status code utilities
 2. [`errors`](src/errors) - Custom HTTP errors for use in Koa, Express, etc.

+Additionally, a `createError(statusCode, message)` function is provided so you can easily create the correct `ClientError` or `ServerError` from an HTTP status code.
+Useful in cases where you're interacting with a third-party API and might not know what status codes to expect.
+See below for examples.

 ## Installation

 Install using `npm`: